corvus-dotnet/Corvus.Pipelines/README.md

 ## Handling Errors

-One of the (arguably best) design choices in the dotnet runtime is that exceptions are *extremely cheap* if you don't use them.
+One of the (arguably best) design choices in the .NET runtime is that exceptions are *extremely cheap* if you don't use them.
 Essentially, you don't pay any penalty at all for the *ability* to use exceptions.

 The trade off for that is that they are quite expensive when you *do* need to use them.